Gregtom3/eic-legacy-greg/README.md

 ### Setting Up a Virtual Environment

+NOTE: I would've ideally like to have this setup properly.
+But, it seems like the `eic-shell` has all the necessary packages this project uses, so I wouldn't bother right now setting up a virtual environment.

 To set up a Python virtual environment for this project, follow these steps:

 1. **Create the Virtual Environment**: